CLASSROOM

 SCENARIOS:

-IN-PERSON: After 15 minutes of instruction on how to effectively refute an idea, or point made in a debate round, you notice that 2 or 3 campers are less engaged and sitracted by each other and a side conversation they are having.
+REDIRECT: After 15 minutes of instruction on how to effectively refute an idea, or point made in a debate round, you notice that 2 or 3 campers are less engaged and distracted by each other and a side conversation they are having.
 What might you try in order to re-direct the situation?

 VIDEO REVIEW: